Find Grad Schools

 17 Yearly Graduations

-Capitol Technology University comes in at #18 on our list of the most popular colleges offering doctor's degrees in CIS.
+Capitol Technology University is the 18th most popular school in the nation for students seeking a doctor's degree in cis.
 Each year, around 700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $25,830 per year, while in-state graduate students, on average, pay $11,340 per year.
-The CIS program at Capitol Technology University awarded 17 doctor's degrees during the 2020-2021 school year.
-Around 59% of these students were from an underrepresented racial-ethnic group, and 18% were women.
+During the most recent year for which we have data, 17 people received their doctor's degree in cis from Capitol Tech.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 19% were women.

 #18